egyd/interview/readme.md

 > Interesting questions in this area:
 > * You have to choose the database for your startup.
 What it will be and why?
+> * What would you suggest to do with the table which has super huge amount of data?

 <br>